ppb/ppb-vector/README.md

 ### scale(scalar)

-Scale given `Vector2` to a given length.
+Scale a given `Vector2` to a certain length.

     >>> Vector2(7, 24).scale(2)
     Vector2(0.56, 1.92)